-The basic research, both theoretical and experimental, is aimed at explaining the structure of matter from microscopic to cosmic scales.
-It concerns particle physics and astrophysics, nuclear and strong interactions physics and condensed matter physics.
-Major topics in the field of theoretical particle physics are: application of QCD, electroweak physics and radiative corrections, meson scattering, quark models, nuclear matter, theoretical astrophysics and foundations of quantum mechanics.
+The basic research, both theoretical and experimental, concerns particle physics and astrophysics, nuclear and strong interactions physics and condensed matter physics.
 The experimental teams from IFJ PAN participate in the large international collaborations: ATLAS, LHCb and ALICE at LHC (CERN), ZEUS and H1 at HERA (DESY), Belle at KEKB (KEK), PHOBOS at RHIC (BNL), Auger in Argentina, ICARUS at Gran Sasso, T2K at J-PARC and ILC.
 Physicists in these teams are suplemented by an excellent technical staff whose mandate comprises the design and construction of detector mechanical structures, cooling systems, readout electronics, DAQ and trigger systems for experiments.
 This staff has also provided a significant contribution to the LHC Computing Grid and to the construction of the LHC accelerator.

 The Institute, originally established as a nuclear physics research laboratory over 50 years ago, has by now expanded its research over a broad range of interdisciplinary applications of physics.
 It has for several years served as a leading regional centre in radiation and environmental biology, environmental physics, medical physics, dosimetry, nuclear geophysics, radiochemistry and material engineering.
-The IFJ PAN hosts three accredited laboratories, the centre of excellence ADREM and the Krakow Research Centre for Ion Engineering.
-This interdisciplinary research also stimulates technology transfer to the local industry.